Extended Foster Care Explained

 - three times less likely to be disconnected from school and work.

-A 2021 study by Chapin Hall found that, for each year a person spends in extended foster care, their likelihood of earning a high school credential grows by 8% and their likelihood of enrolling in college jumps by 5–12%.
+The Chapin Hall report found that, for each year a person spends in extended foster care, their likelihood of earning a high school credential grows by 8% and their likelihood of enrolling in college jumps by 5–12%.

 Extended Care and Housing Stability